Chrissy Metz Before ‘This Is Us’: Actress Faced Health Scare And Depression

 Once older, Chrissy decided acting was in her future, but she admits she had no clue how to pursue her dreams.
 Metz escorted her sister to a modeling audition where the representatives asked Metz if she could sing or act.
 Chrissy sang “Beautiful” by Christina Aguilera.
 They must have loved what they heard because she got a call that they would introduce her to managers and agents in Los Angeles.

-Chrissy shares that once moving to Los Angeles things were really tough.
+Chrissy shares that once moving to Los Angeles, things were really tough.
 She had few auditions and cried a lot.
 Chrissy had the following to say about her first big role.

 “And then in 2014 American Horror Story came up.
 I’d wanted the role of Ima [Barbara] Wiggles desperately, and after I got it, I thought, OK, awesome, this is a jumping board for my career!
 But when it wrapped, there was…nothing.
 I almost moved back to Florida, but my mom said, “You can either be miserable here and not pursue your dreams, or you can be miserable in L.A. and at least pursue what you want.”